meredrica/helm/README.md

 # Helm Charts

 A collection of helm charts that I use every day and can open source.
+See the docs for each chart in their respective README.md

 ## yaml-rocker
 A general purpose chart that works for openshift 3.